PhD Position in Digitalization of Solar Energy

 - Experiences in publications in international scientific journals and conferences will be considered an advantage.

 - General knowledge and experience within engineering and technology, architecture, natural sciences, and computer science.

-Norwegian language skills is an advantage.
+- Norwegian language skills will be an advantage.

 - Honesty and high ethical standards.